Searching for the perfect waves in Corsica

-And yet, this film travels along this northern wine route, from the Flanders to Sweden.
-A nascent road buoyed by promises which has been sketching out for a few years now.
+And yet, this film travels along this northern wine route from the Flanders to Sweden.
+This road has been in the making for several years now.

-Climate change, consumers behavior and the evolution of territories may have changed forever the map of wine growing.
+Climate change, consumer behavior, and the evolution of territories may have changed the map of wine growing forever.

 An environment built by winds, birds and waves